Cohomology and homotopy

 Cosheaves of algebras, or notions similar to this, appear in AQFT as local nets of observables.
 Similar structures in higher category theory are factorization algebras, factorization homology, and topological chiral homology.
 Notably the definition of factorization algebra typically explicitly involves the notion of cosheaf.

-Marta Bunge and Jonathan Funk, Singular coverings of toposes Lecture Notes in Mathematics, (2006) Volume 1890/2006
+Marta Bunge and Jonathon Funk, Singular coverings of toposes , Lecture Notes in Mathematics vol. 1890 Springer Heidelberg (2006). (sec.
+1.4)

 by Urs Schreiber